Responsive

 This is not a typical business conference.
 Don’t attend only sell your services or if you’re not interested to learn.
 Instead, the summit assembles a community with the shared belief that purposeful work is important, and that there are ways of working together that are better than those of the past.

-• You should attend Responsive Conference if you are interested in how founders and People leaders are designing for change within their own startups, enterprise organizations, and SMBs.
+• You should attend Responsive Conference if you are interested in how founders and People leaders are designing for change within their own startups, enterprise organizations, and SMEs.

 You should attend Responsive Conference if you, yourself, are working within an organization that is trying to undergo change or willing to experiment around the edges of what’s possible — or your company isn’t, but you are looking for how to try a new approach to work, yourself.